 The overall R-value of a conventional stud wall with 2 x 4 studs and 3” of R-13 fiberglass, as indicated in the Thermal Envelop compliance Guide to the Model Energy Code is R-13.1.
 A SIP wall with OSB encasing 3” of extruded polystyrene foam (R-value + 17.5) is R-20.

-But these quantified figures do not tell the entire story.
+These R-Value figures do not tell the entire story however.
 In the real world, SIPs appear to outperform the conduction resistance of conventional walls even if they are assumed to be the same in R-values.
 This may be due to the differences between foams and fibers in the degradation of items that are not included in R-value calculations, like gaps, moisture, dust, settling and others.
 This was clearly illustrated in a recent field test conducted by the Florida Solar Energy Center (FSEC) under sponsorship of the US Department of Energy.
 Two identical houses were built side by side in Louisville, Ky.
 They were built simultaneously by the same builder.
 One had conventional framing; the other was built with SIPs.
 However, wall and roof thicknesses were adjusted so that both had the same calculated R-values.
 Both houses were monitored for heat loss performance and the SIP house dramatically outperformed the frame house.
 More importantly, efforts to forecast seasonal heating energy savings showed a 14 to 20 percent savings for the SIP house in Kentucky’s climate.
 In the published report, the researchers stated that, “…there seem to be other factors, which remain unaccounted for, which cause the panel house to use less heat energy.”
 Homeowners throughout the US are experiencing benefits through lower heating costs, draft-free houses and greater comfort.

 In another study performed in 2008-2009, Oak Ridge National Laboratory performed a comparative test between a SIP-built and a stick-built house.
 The stick-built house used standard 2×4 framing and fiberglass insulation.
 The SIP-built house used 3 ½” foam core OSB panels.
 The SIP-built house used 53% less energy compared to the stick-built house.